HOW TO TAKE A SHOWER

 If you must use lotion, use as little as possible.
 Also, buy one that is as totally natural as possible.
 Even if the label says it contains no chemicals, some companies lie about this on their label, so be careful.

 Urinating in the shower.
 This is okay.
-However, be sure to run the shower water for another 10 seconds or longer afterwards so that the urine will get through the ŌtrapÕ or S-shaped pipe that is below the shower drain.
+However, be sure to run the shower water for another 10 seconds so that the urine will get through the ŌtrapÕ or S-shaped pipe that is below the shower drain.
 Otherwise, urine will remain in the trap and leave an odor.

 Long showers.
 Water is quite yin in macrobiotic terms, so overdoing on exposure to water is not helpful for your health.
 Also, any bathing at all exposes you to chemicals in the water.
-For this reason, we suggest short showers and showers, rather than baths.
+For this reason, we suggest shorter rather than long showers.
+We also suggest taking showers, rather than taking baths.
 We suggest limiting baths to a maximum of two per week.

 Hot showers and toxic chemicals.
 We do not recommend very hot showers.
 Showering with very hot water vaporizes many toxic chemicals in the water, which one then breathes while showering.
 This is an important reason to keep the water temperature reasonable, and keep your showers short.